 While the best treadmills generally cost more than $1,000, plenty of people are perfectly happy with a less expensive model -- especially those who use their treadmill primarily for walking or jogging.
 You may not get as many bells and whistles, or the build quality of a pricier model, but it's better to buy a cheaper treadmill than to forgo exercise altogether.
 And there are some decent choices for less than $1,000, as we discovered.

-This is not the best treadmill for heavier individuals, however.
+This might not be the best treadmill for heavier individuals, however.
 Though Waters says that this treadmill is well-built for its price, he notes that the 300-pound weight limit may not be realistic and adds that he would recommend against using it by anyone weighing over 230 pounds.
 It's also not built to stand up to the "abuse" that comes from running.
 Instead, he says, "realize that the Horizon T101-4 treadmill is primarily designed for walking, although it should withstand the abuse of moderate jogging."

-The upper weight capacity on the Gold's Gym Trainer 420 is limited to a maximum of 300 pounds.
+The upper weight capacity on the Gold's Gym Trainer 420 is limited to 300 pounds.
 The maximum speed is 10 mph, and it can incline up to 10 percent.
 The tread belt is very short -- just 50-inches -- though that's not a deal killer as long as you understand that this is a treadmill that, once again, is best for walking, not running.
 There are 16 built-in exercise programs.
 One independent tester subjected this treadmill to a simulated half-year of usage and found noticeable signs of wear, making the case, again, that the Gold's Gym 420 is probably best for walkers.

-Elsewhere in this Report:
+Elsewhere in this report: